Nick12Thomas/chat_bot/readme.md

 	•	Displays appropriate error messages for invalid credentials.
 	•	Maintains the user session using localStorage.
 	2. Chatbot Interface
-	•	Allows users to ask queries about products.
+	•	Allows users to ask queries about products(under development).
 	•	Displays search results with product details.
 	•	Features a conversation reset button to clear chat history.
 	•	Tracks session timestamps for chat messages.